 If the matter is urgent because legal action has been threatened or a default notice has been served a complaint should be lodged with the relevant dispute resolution scheme at the same time as writing to the credit provider.

-If the credit provider rejects an application under section 72 (as it then was) or does not respond to the application within 21 days, the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute (see “Solving disputes with creditors” in Unauthorised transactions and ePayments Code).
+If the credit provider rejects an application under section 72 (as it then was) or does not respond to the application within 21 days, the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute.

 The debtor can also apply to a court for an order under section 74 (as it then was) that the credit provider change the contract in one of the ways set out in section 72(2) (as it then was).
 An application under section 74 can only be made if the debtor has already applied to the credit provider for the change under section 72.

-A debtor’s hardship application process for contracts entered into on or after 1 March 2013:
+The following steps outline the process for a debtor’s hardship application for contracts entered into on or after 1 March 2013.